Several methods can help increase fetal heart rate in early pregnancy, including hydration, nutrition, and gentle exercise.

 What is the normal fetal heart rate in early pregnancy?

 The normal fetal heart rate typically ranges from 120 to 160 beats per minute during early pregnancy.
 This range can vary slightly depending on the gestational age of the fetus.
-For instance, during the first trimester, rates may be lower, around 90 to 110 bpm, before stabilizing as the pregnancy progresses.
+For instance, during the first trimester, rates may be lower, around 90 to 110 bpm, before stabilising as the pregnancy progresses.

 Monitoring fetal heart rate is crucial as it reflects the baby’s health and development.
 Regular check-ups with healthcare providers often include assessments of fetal heart rate using Doppler devices or ultrasound technology, providing reassurance for parents-to-be.